minseok127/atomsnap/README.md

 - Atomically manages multiple versions of an object in a multi-threaded environment.
 - Ensures wait-free access and safe memory release.

-### API overview:

-- Gate Management
-	- atomsnap_init_gate(ctx)
-		- Initializes and returns a pointer to an atomsnap_gate, or NULL on failure.
-	- atomsnap_destroy_gate(gate)
-		- Destroys an atomsnap_gate.

-- Version Management
-	- atomsnap_acquire_version(gate)
-		- Atomically acquires the current version.
-		- Ensures the version is not deallocated until released.
-	- atomsnap_release_version(version)
-		- Pairs with atomsnap_acquire_version()
-		- Releases a version and invoking the user-defined free function when no threads reference it.

-- Writer Operations
-	- atomsnap_make_version(gate, alloc_arg)
-		- Allocates memory for an atomsnap_version.
-		- Calls a user-defined allocation function with alloc_arg.
-	- atomsnap_exchange_version(gate, version)
-		- Unconditionally replaces the gate’s version with the given version.
-	- atomsnap_compare_exchange_version(gate, old_version, new_version)
-		- Replaces the gate’s version only if the latest version matches old_version.
-		- Returns true on success.

 ### Reader & Writer Behavior:

 - Readers: